-Wes holds a Masters in Fine Arts from the Digital Art and New Media program at the University of California Santa Cruz.
-He has exhibited his art and performed regionally since 1996.
-In other lives, he is a high-tech runaway, writer, community organizer, geek, and mischief-maker.
+Wes Modes is a Santa Cruz artist focused on social practice, sculpture, performance and new media work.
+He holds a Masters in Fine Arts from the Digital Art and New Media program at the University of California Santa Cruz.

 Wes worked in the tech industry for 25 years as a software engineer, systems administrator, and systems architect.
-His computer systems work includes Silicon Graphics, Adobe, and UCSC, serving as the primary systems architect of the Grateful Dead Archive Online.
+He is also a writer, performer, adventurer and community organizer.